Skip to Main Content

 Why use law journals?

-• Current information not yet in textbooks
+• Current information is not yet in textbooks.

-• Summarise recent cases or legislation amendments
+• Summarise recent cases or legislation amendments.

-• Scholarly opinions of experts to back up your argument
+• Scholarly opinions of experts to back up your argument.

 A key Australian law journal database is AGIS.
 You can search by keywords in the abstract, author, article title, case name or Act considered.